 help needy families end dependence on public assistance and move toward self-sufficiency.

-Boards must submit a plan to request approval to use a portion of their TANF funds,up to 10 percent of the remaining balance, for non-Choices activities, including NCP Choices activities.
+Boards must submit a plan to request approval to use up to 10 percent of their annual TANF Choices Allocation for non-Choices activities.
 However, Boards must be aware that there are no separate or additional funds for these expanded services.
+Boards may submit more than one request per contract year, but the total amount used must not exceed 10 percent of the TANF Choices allocation for that year.

 B-1205.a: Plan Elements